Unleash/unleash-client-php/README.md

     ->withMetricsEnabled(false) // turn off metric sending
     ->withMetricsEnabled(true) // turn on metric sending
     ->withMetricsInterval(10_000) // interval in milliseconds (10 seconds)
+    ->withMetricsCacheHandler(new Psr16Cache(new RedisAdapter())) // use custom cache handler for metrics, defaults to standard cache handler
     ->build();

 // the metric will be collected but not sent immediately